vietquanpham/MoodBank/README.md

 # MoodBank
-A web-app that helps manage savings accounts using data from Twitter (A HackHarvard 2019 Project)
+A web-app that helps manage savings accounts by analyzing users' mood (A HackHarvard 2019 Project)